facebookresearch/ParlAI/docs/source/tutorial_crowdsourcing.md

-Using Mechanical Turk
+Running crowdsourcing tasks
 =====================
-__Authors__: Jack Urbanek, Emily Dinan, Will Feng
+__Authors__: Jack Urbanek, Emily Dinan, Will Feng, Eric Smith

 :::{warning}
 ParlAI's MTurk functionality has expanded out of this project to become